iximiuz/awesome-container-tinkering/IMAGES.md

 ### Nixery

-<a href="https://github.com/tazjin/nixery"></a> - "Docker images on the fly with Nix".
+<a href="https://github.com/tazjin/nixery">Nixery</a> - "Docker images on the fly with Nix".
 A Docker-compatible container registry that transparently builds images using the Nix package manager.

+### Devbox

+<a href="https://github.com/jetpack-io/devbox">Devbox</a> - "Instant, easy, predictable shells and containers."
+Devbox is a command-line tool that lets you create isolated shells and containers.
+You start by defining the list of packages required by your development environment, and Devbox uses that definition to create an isolated environment just for your application.
+You can use it right away, or turn it into a OCI container image.
+No Dockerfiles are involved.

 ### buildg